Public Computers and Internet Access

 - Austin Free-Net Public Access Locations: The Austin Free-Net DeWitty Center Labs are located at 2209 Rosewood Avenue on bus route 2.
 See all locations with hours of operation for Free-Net locations.
 Most of the locations offer access for special populations only.
 Please contact the location before visiting.

-- University of Texas Libraries: Allow guest access to computers.
+- The University of Texas Libraries allow guest access to computers.
 Users must present a valid government-issued photo ID to request temporary access.
-Please see the Computer and Network Use Policy for details.
+Please see their Computer and Network Use Policy for details.